-This GDS replaces: Not applicable Jointly held with: Not applicable Transferred from: Not applicable Strategy map: Not found Not applicable Legislation:
+This GDS replaces: Jointly held with: Transferred from: Strategy map: Legislation: July 2019 2019-2029 30 Other (not Crown or department staff) Not applicable Not applicable Not applicable Not found Not applicable

-Opportunities 2021 Scoring & Threats Rank: Capabilities Alignment 122= out of 221 GDSs & Resources & Authority 11= out of the 25 GDSs in the Ministry of Business, Innovation and Employment 16= out of the 32 GDSs in the Economic Development and Implementation Vision & Benefits score Out of 1: Opportunities and Threats 1.1 Does it identify potential opportunities going forward?
+Strategy score Out of 1: Opportunities and Threats 1.1 Does it identify potential opportunities going forward?
 3 4 1.2 Does it identify potential threats going forward?
 3.5 4 1.3 Does it contain a clear statement describing the problem that the strategy is trying to solve?
 5 8 2: Capabilities and Resources 2.1 Does it identify current and future capabilities?
 3 4 2.2 Does it identify what capabilities it does not have and needs to acquire or work around?
 3 4 2.3 Does it identify current and future resources?
 1.5 4 2.4 Does it identify what resources it does not have and needs to acquire or work around?
 2.5 4 3: Vision and Benefits (Purpose) 3.1 Does it provide a clear aspirational statement as to what success would look like?
 2 8 3.2 Does it identify who the beneficiaries are and how they will benefit?
 3 4 3.3 Does it describe how success will be measured and over what time frame?
 2 4 4: Approach and Focus (Strategy) 4.1 Does it break down the purpose into a number of strategic goals/objectives that are tangible, specific and different from each other?
 2.5 4 4.2 Does it identify a range of strategic options to solve the problem?
 2 4 4.3 Does it clearly describe the chosen approach, outlining what it will and will not do?
 0 4 4.4 Does it highlight the risks, costs and benefits of the chosen pathway/approach?
 1 4 5: Implementation and Accountability 5.1 Does it identify who is responsible for implementing the GDS?
 3 4 5.2 Does it identify who will report on its progress?
 1 4 5.3 Does it explain how progress will be reported and over what time frames?
 1.5 4 5.4 Does it discuss whether the GDS will undergo a review while it is active or once it is completed?
 1 4 6: Alignment and Authority 6.1 Does it discuss predecessors to the strategy and identify any lessons learnt from these?
 1.5 4 6.2 Does it align with its department's SOI?
 0 6 6.3 Does it align with its department's annual report?
-0 6 Tota al 42 96
+0 6 Tota l 42 96